 Critical CSS issues and FOUC

-If you notice that your site is loading unstyled for a few moments before correcting itself, you could be experiencing FOUC, that is, a "flash of unstyled content" related to the Optimize CSS Delivery option.
+If you notice that your site is loading unstyled for a few moments before correcting itself, you could be experiencing FOUC, that is, a "flash of unstyled content" related to the Load CSS Asynchronously option.

 FOUC, or other issues with critical CSS could be addressed in one of the following ways: